-That wasn’t the only thing Butterfield let slip about the new season either – he also revealed that Otis and Maeve's relationship will "continue to develop in season three," that the series will "explore why Otis was running his sex therapy clinic in the first place" and even that he has a mustache for part of the series.
+Despite a burgeoning connection with Ryby, Butterfield also revealed that Otis and Maeve's relationship will "continue to develop in season three," that the series will "explore why Otis was running his sex therapy clinic in the first place" and even that he has a moustache for part of the series.

-Butterfield had previously spoken out on what he thinks the future has in store for Otis and Maeve, in an interview with The Hollywood Reporter in June.
+Butterfield previously spoke out on what he thinks the future has in store for Otis and Maeve, (via The Hollywood Reporter).